 The Infinite Chocolate Paradox is a phenomenon where a chocolate bar can be cut into pieces and rearranged to create an extra block of chocolate.
 This is possible because the chocolate bar is made up of infinite chocolate blocks, which can be rearranged to create the extra block.

-Recently, a chain of French supermarkets decided to sell the universally desired hazel chocolate spread, Nutella, otherwise known as God’s holy nectar sent from the blessed heavens, at a 70% discount.
+In Jan 2018, a chain of French supermarkets decided to sell Nutella, also known as God’s sacred nectar sent from heaven, at a 70% discount.
 This astonishing slash in price resulted in what one could logically expect – a riot.

 Next, slice the newly amputated piece, which we’ll call piece A, vertically from the third block (from the left) on its upper end.
 Let’s call this piece B and what remains as C. Chop off a square (D) and a 1×2 rectangle (E) from the chocolate blocks constituting the first three blocks of piece B. The remaining piece from this partition is F.

 Now, let the magic begin.
 Shift F to the right and fill the void left by F by placing C in it.
 Next, play the easiest game of Tetris by dropping the 1×2 rectangle over the 1×2 void above C. The 5×5 block is rearranged, with an additional block of chocolate to spare.
 Repeat this process to obtain infinite chocolate!

 The Banach-Tarski Paradox